TypeStrong/ts-loader/README.md

 ### Babel

 ts-loader works very well in combination with [babel](https://babeljs.io/) and [babel-loader](https://github.com/babel/babel-loader).
-To see an example of this in practice take a look at the [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples) or in our [examples](examples/).
+To see an example of this in practice take a look at the [example](https://github.com/Microsoft/TypeScriptSamples/tree/master/react-flux-babel-karma) in the official [TypeScript Samples](https://github.com/Microsoft/TypeScriptSamples).

+Alternatively take a look at this [webpack 2 example](examples/webpack2-gulp-react-flux-babel-karma).

 ### Contributing